MillerRabin/thinker-robot/readme.md

 ```

 The claw will describe a circle with radius 10.
-It`s usefull to mix sugar and water
+It`s useful to mix sugar and water

 Additional test cases can be found at [tests](/tests "tests")